Peterson makes 32 saves, Kings hold on to beat Wild 2-1

 Peterson kept Minnesota from adding another comeback victory.

 Making his third start of the season, Peterson stood tall as the Wild outshot Los Angeles 27-9 over the final two periods.

-Before Eriksson Ek’s goal, linemate Jordan Greenway came up short on a scoring chance.
+“I think it’s just more so building with each game,” Peterson said.
+“It’s been a while since we played hockey and I think any game experience I can get, I’m just trying to get better with each game.”

 MacDermid started the scoring in the second with his first goal of the season.